farheenali98/de_capstone/README.md

 - The data pipeline is automated using **Apache Airflow** and **Databricks DLT**, ensuring regular updates from Redfin, Zillow, and Yelp.
 - **Databricks:** Data is stored and processed in Delta tables within Databricks.

-### Tableau Dashboard
-- **Access** the interactive Tableau dashboard to explore neighborhood insights.
-- **Filtering:** Use the dashboard's filtering capabilities to analyze specific neighborhoods based on your criteria.
-- **Visualizations:** Utilize the heatmaps and time series charts to gain a deeper understanding of neighborhood trends.

 ## Data Pipeline Flow